 Although William and Mary commissioned Henry Sloughter as Governor of New York on November 14, 1689, he did not depart from England until December 1, 1690.
-While at sea, his ships encountered stormy weather, and it was the ship upon which his Lieutenant-Governor, Major Richard Ingoldesby, sailed that first arrived in New York harbor.
+While at sea, his ships encountered stormy weather, and it was the ship upon which his Lieutenant-Governor, Major Richard Ingoldsby, sailed that first arrived in New York harbor.
 Ingoldsby did not have his commission in his possession (it was on Sloughter's ship), but he insisted that Leisler surrender the government and Fort James to him.
 Leisler refused, citing the absence of the documents of appointment.
-Ingoldsby had the support of the members of the old Council and, during the six weeks that followed, the City split into two armed camps.
+Ingoldsby had the support of the members of the old Council and during the six weeks that followed, the City split into two armed camps.
 When Governor Sloughter arrived, he issued a second demand for surrender and Leisler sent envoys to the Governor in reply.
 These emissaries were immediately seized as rebels and the following morning, when Leisler surrendered the fort, he and many of his followers were arrested and imprisoned.

 A Committee for Preparing the Prosecution, consisting of Nicholas Bayard, William Pinhorne, and Stephen Van Cortlandt was set up and a special session of the Court of Oyer and Terminer was convened on April 10, 1691.
-Leisler, Jacob Milborne (Leisler's son-in-law), and eight others were indicted and charged with the treasonable act of holding the king's fort by force against the royal governor, such action resulting in several deaths.
-Joseph Dudley was appointed chief judge of the tribunal.
-He had been Chief Judge of the Dominion of New England under James II and was now newly-commissioned by William and Mary.
-Many of the associate judges appointed were anti-Leislarians: Thomas Johnson, a judge of admiralty; Sir Robert Robinson, Colonel William Smith, Recorder William Pinhorne, Mayor New York City John Lawrence, Jasper Hicks, captain of the frigate "Archangel," Major Richard Ingoldsby, Colonel John Young, and Captain Isaac Arnold.
+Leisler, Jacob Milborne (Leisler’s son-in-law), and eight others were indicted and charged with the treasonable act of holding the king's fort by force against the royal governor, such action resulting in several deaths.
+Joseph Dudley, who had been Chief Judge of the Dominion of New England under James II, was appointed chief judge of the tribunal.
+Many of the associate judges were anti-Leislarians: Thomas Johnson, a judge of admiralty; Sir Robert Robinson, Colonel William Smith, Recorder William Pinhorne, Mayor of New York City John Lawrence, Jasper Hicks, captain of the frigate "Archangel," Major Richard Ingoldsby, Colonel John Young, and Captain Isaac Arnold.
 The attorneys for the prosecution were James Emott, George Farewell, and William Nicoll.
 Neither Leisler nor Milborne was represented by counsel.